How do we take collective responsibility for our mental wellbeing?

 with children in mental health hospitals say they have not improved and 24% say they are worse

-Specialist, well-trained professionals will always be needed but they are only part of the answer.
-We need to build the capacity of citizens and communities to manage their own and other people’s mental health over the life course.
+Specialist, well-trained professionals are only part of the answer.
+We need to shift investment towards primary and community-based models and build the capacity of people and communities to manage their own and other people’s mental health over the life course.

-We want all communities to compassionately embrace and nurture everyone’s mental health.
-This means:
+We want all communities to embrace and nurture everyone’s mental health.
+This means

 NEW SOLUTIONS WE WANT TO DEVELOP

-Professionals and families side by side – services and support in which expertise, insights and perspectives from professionals and citizens are combined to offer more compassionate and holistic responses to distress.
+Professionals and citizens side by side – services and support in which expertise, insights and perspectives from professionals, service users and their carers are combined to offer more compassionate and holistic responses to distress.

 Example: Open Dialogue, a patient-centred model that allows clinicians, support workers (including peer support workers) and family members to work together on an equal footing to support someone in crisis.
 It fundamentally challenges traditional, two-way clinician-patient relationships.

-Citizens as leaders and innovators – citizen-led movements in which citizens own responsibility for each others’ well being, not always passing it on to trained professionals.
+Citizens as leaders and innovators – citizen-led movements in which people ‘own’ responsibility for each others’ well being, not always passing it on to trained professionals.

 Example: Torbay Lion’s Barber Collective, an international collection of top barbers using the special trust between hairdresser and customer to engage men about their mental health.
 An example of innovations that come from, and are given life by, the everyday environments in which people ordinarily live, work, buy, share and socialise.